Recognizing Autism in Adults

 • Being easily overwhelmed by loud noises, bright lights, or crowded environments

-• A preference for specific clothing textures or aversion to certain fabrics
+• A strong preference for (or aversion to) specific clothing textures or tags

 • Sensitivity to certain tastes, smells, or food textures

-• Seeking or avoiding specific sensory experiences, such as enjoying deep pressure or disliking gentle touch
+• Seeking or avoiding specific sensory experiences, such as enjoying deep pressure or disliking light touch

 Rigid Routines & Resistance to Change

-• Adhering to strict daily routines and becoming distressed when disrupted
+• Adhering to a strict daily routine and feeling distressed if it's disrupted

-• Difficulty adjusting to changes in plans or new environments
+• Difficulty adjusting to sudden changes in plans or new environments

-• A preference for familiar activities, places, or people
+• A strong preference for familiar activities, foods, and places

 Specialized Interests & Expertise

-• An extensive knowledge of a specific subject, often to the exclusion of other topics
+• An extensive, detailed knowledge of a specific subject, often to the exclusion of other topics

-• Intense focus and ability to spend hours engaged in the interest
+• An intense focus and ability to spend hours engaged in this interest

-• Difficulty switching attention from the interest to other tasks or conversations
+• Difficulty switching attention away from the interest

-• A preference for discussing the interest over other subjects
+• A preference for discussing this interest over other subjects

 Executive Functioning Challenges